alpine-hodler/web/README.md

 ### Connecting

-To use nealy any of the coinbase accessors, you first need to establish a valid connection to coinbase pro using your auth credentials.
-There are curretly two ways of doing this:
+To use nealy any of the coinbase accessors, you first need to establish a valid connection to coinbase pro using your auth credentials through a .env file.

-#### .env File

 You can create a .env file anywhere on your system and import the env variables into go to create a valid connection

 ```sh
 CB_PRO_URL=